An adult dwarf sperm whale (Kogia sima) off the island of Hawai‘i. Note the blunt head and large dorsal fin.

 To learn more about dwarf and pygmy sperm whales, you can click on one of the quick links below:

 It is often reported that the two species are difficult to tell apart in the field, but there are a number of characteristics that allow us to discriminate the two species.
 Click on the image below to download a PDF copy of the information sheet with details on how to distinguish between the two species.

 The small, island-associated Hawai‘i population of dwarf sperm whales is the most well-described worldwide.
-While we have yet to be able to deploy a satellite tag or collet any biopsy samples of this species, we have built a long-term photo identification catalog consisting of 182 individuals, including several long-term resightings, and have collected a dozen aerial videos of behavior.
+While we have yet to be able to deploy a satellite tag or collet any biopsy samples of this species, we have built a long-term photo identification catalog consisting of 182 individuals, including several long-term resightings, and have collected a dozen aerial videos of behavior, as well as collected a number of eDNA samples from groups.
 Group sizes of dwarf sperm whales are typically small, ranging from 1 to 8 individuals (our most frequently encountered group size are single individuals).

 Dwarf sperm whale off Kona.
 Both species also have a reputation for being difficult to approach, although we have found that, while they are difficult to keep track of, this is due to their long dive times, undemonstrative surfacing behavior (most of the time they float motionless at the surface between dives), and their generally unpredictable travel patterns, rather than active avoidance of small boats.

 An aerial photo of three dwarf sperm whales off Kona in 2019.
 Recently, we’ve been able to use drones to gather aerial footage of dwarf sperm whale behavior.
 Utilizing drones in the field has increased our ability to stay with groups, as individuals tend to surface with different bearings compared to their overall direction of travel.
 We believe that this behavior is a response to risk of predation from large sharks.
 See this publication for more information about our use of drones in the field with this species!